-Homebuilders are not going to start new projects unless they can make a profit, which is difficult if not next to impossible in today's business environment, Smith said.
-They have to compete not only with foreclosures, but with other builders selling homes for less than $100 a square foot.
+Home builders are not going to start new projects unless they can make a profit, which is difficult if not next to impossible in today’s business environment, Smith said.
+They have to compete not only with foreclosures, but with other builders selling homes at under $100 a square foot.

 “I can’t wait for it to change because it will get better,” Smith said.
 “I’m tired of talking to people who are losing their jobs.
 It’s depressing.
 I’m sure it’s astounding many economists how broad this recession is that started with housing.”

 Concerned that he may have missed something in his tabulations, Murphy said he counted new home sales three times to make sure the number was correct.
 It’s down 66 percent from the same month a year ago.

 The median closing price for new homes was $233,000 in January, down 15.3 percent from a year ago, SalesTraq reported.